Diablo IV: How to Get Heir of Perdition – Best Craft Route

 Should you craft it as soon as you can?

-Usually yes, if your build wants a high-offense universal helm and your defensive basics are already stable.
-Heir of Perdition is strongest when your character can actually exploit the damage increase instead of using the slot to patch survivability problems.
-If you are still struggling to stay alive in Torment content, a more defensive helm can sometimes carry progression better until the rest of your gear catches up.
+Usually yes — if your build wants a high-offense universal helm and your defensive basics are already solid.
+Heir of Perdition is strongest when your character can actually convert that 60% multiplier and +2 Core Skills into damage, not when you are using the slot to patch survivability.
+If your current wall is staying alive in Torment, a more defensive helm can carry you until the rest of your gear catches up.
+For most endgame-ready characters, though, this is a Mythic you craft and keep, because it stays relevant across builds, seasons, and even class changes.

 F